satellogic/nmigen-zynq/README.md

-# nMigen-zynq: nMigen wrapper for Zynq devices.
+# amaranth-zynq: Amaranth wrapper for Zynq devices.

 With this package you will be able to instantiate a processor system for Zynq devices without Block design and other Vivado ugly stuff.